Ektagupta18/California-House-Pricing/README.md

 # we add those files in gitignore which we do do not want to commit in the github repository

+# git cli commands

- to add a file in github repository
+ 1. to add a file in github repository
  '''
  git add requirements.txt
  '''

- to check status of all the added files in the repository
+ 2. to check status of all the added files in the repository
  '''
  git status
  '''

- to add all the files together
+ 3. to add all the files together
  '''
  git add .
+ '''

+4. to create a commit with a passed commit message
+'''
+git commit -m "This commit includes requirement.txt and readme file"
 '''